plotly/academy/_react/4-redux-state-management.md

 }
 ```

-There's three more actions (and constants and reducer cases) that need to be implemented here: `setData`, `setDates` and `setTemps`.
+There are three more actions (and constants and reducer cases) that need to be implemented here: `setData`, `setDates` and `setTemps`.
 I'll leave it up to you here to implement them, taking inspiration from our already implemented actions!

 ----